 - Clergy Abuse: Sex abuse scandals in churches and other religious institutions can stem from a failure to punish known sexual predators — such as priests or clergy members — in their organizations

 - Exploitation on Social Media: Children and teens, especially those with a social media addiction, are at risk of being exploited by predators they meet through online games and apps

 - High-Profile Abusers: Film companies and other organizations may attempt to silence victims in an effort to protect known abusers like Harvey Weinstein and Bill Cosby

 - Medical Sexual Abuse: Some medical professionals, like Dr. Derrick Todd, have been accused of performing unnecessary and invasive exams or procedures, taking advantage of a patient's trust and their potentially limited knowledge of what constitutes legitimate medical treatment.

 - Rideshare Vehicles: Sadly, rideshare companies like Uber and Lyft may not provide thorough screening of their drivers, potentially putting passengers at risk of assault during rides.

 - Nursing Home Abuse: Beyond physical injury or neglect, nursing homes may also fail to protect residents from sexual assaults by staff members or other residents

 - Workplace Abuse: Companies or employers may not address a situation related to sexual misconduct by a colleague or supervisor in a swift and adequate manner

-What Do Attorneys for Sexually Abused Victims Do?
+What Do Attorneys for SA Victims Do?